Biodynamic Massage Therapy

 What is biodynamic massage therapy?

 It is based on the idea that the body is always trying to attain balance.
-And it can process and recover from stress when given the right conditions.
-Rather than trying to fix or change anything, careful attention is given to what is happening in the moment.
-The body is listened to and supported in its own natural process.
-In this way, biodynamic massage becomes a conversation without words.
-The touch is deeply attuned and present.
-It supports relaxation, balance and deep connection.
+And it can process and clear stress remnants when given the right conditions.
+During the treatment, the autonomic nervous system is listened to and supported in its own natural movement towards equilibrium.
+Attentive touch may bring relief, clearing of the physical and emotional tension, a feeling of vitality and connection to oneself.

 Biodynamic massage can be used as a standalone therapy or as a support to ongoing psychotherapy treatment.